-Venezuela protests: Man set alight as death toll rises - BBC News
+Venezuelan man set alight during protests

 Warning: This article contains images that readers might find disturbing.

-Anti-government protesters set an alleged thief alight and a university student lost his life as Venezuelans marked the 50th day of demonstrations.
+Venezuelan President Nicolás Maduro has accused opposition protesters of setting alight a government supporter in Caracas on the 50th day of protests.

-Orlando José Figuera, 21, suffered burns to 80% of his body after he was engulfed in flames during protests in Caracas on Saturday.
+Orlando José Figuera suffered burns to 80% of his body after he was engulfed in flames.
+Officials said he was also stabbed in Saturday's protests.

-The interior and justice ministry said he had also suffered stab wounds.
+Witnesses said the crowd had accused the man of being a thief.

-Edy Alejandro Teran Aguilar died from a gunshot wound, bringing the total number killed in recent protests to 48.
+On the same day, an opposition activist was shot dead, bringing the total number killed in recent protests to 48.

 The attorney general's office said gunmen allegedly opened fire on the demonstrators in the western city of Valera.

-Two others were wounded.
+Edy Alejandro Teran Aguilar died from a gunshot wound to the chest, while two others were wounded.

-Protesters demanding President Nicolas Maduro step down and hold elections took to the streets across the country on Saturday to mark the 50th day of the increasingly violent demonstrations which have overwhelmed the country in recent weeks.
+Protesters demanding President Maduro step down and hold elections took to the streets across the country on Saturday to mark the 50th day of the increasingly violent demonstrations which have overwhelmed the country in recent weeks.

+"A person was set on fire, beaten up, stabbed...
+They nearly lynched him, just because he shouted out that he was a 'Chavista'," President Maduro said, referring to the ruling Socialist movement set up by his predecessor Hugo Chavez.

+Speaking on his weekly TV programme, Mr Maduro described it as "a hate crime and a crime against humanity".

-It is thought 46 people were injured in the demonstration in eastern Caracas where Mr Figuera was hurt.
+It is thought 46 people were injured in the demonstration in eastern Caracas where Mr Figuera, 21, was hurt.

-Journalist and politician Earle Herrera said the man had been accused of being a thief, according to Globo.com [in Spanish].
+Journalist and politician Earle Herrera said the man had been accused of being a thief, according to AFP news agency.

 Venezuelan Information Minister Ernesto Villegas tweeted it was "growing insanity".